 Booking a moving service in advance will give you peace of mind and let you concentrate on other tasks ahead of you.
 Some services will even pack your things for you!

 When: Book the service 1 or 2 weeks ahead of time.

 How: You will find everything online; make sure you get quotes from different movers.

-Carve out some time to head down to your nearest Etisalat or Du center to put in a request to transfer your account to your new address, or cancel your current account.
-Once you’ve applied for the transfer, the technician will come to connect your line in 2-4 days.
+Carve out some time to head down to your nearest Etisalat or Du centre to put in a request to transfer your account to your new address, or cancel your current account.
+Once you’ve applied for the transfer, the technician will come in 2-4 days.

 When: 2-3 days before your moving date.

 - You will need a copy of your passport or Emirates ID, and a copy of your new tenancy contract

 - A small transfer fee will be added to your next bill – the amount of the fee depends on the services you are willing to transfer.